SMotiwala2004/DicedUp/README.md

 Text-Based RPG game

 This Project uses the following technologies
-- Java, File Input / Output, Object-Oriented Programming
+- Java, File Input / Output, Object-Oriented Programming, Data Structures and Algorithms

 - The game follows a narrative of a player who can explore, fight, and level up.
 The twist implemented into this game is that in the combat sequences, there's a dice that can change the outcome of the fight.
 - The exploring in this game isn't visual as it's a text-based game created to work on personal experience of user input, Game Logic, Code organization, and File handling.